Child protection and safeguarding

 - Indirect services (such as open days, arts events, family friendly environmental activities)

-If you provide services for children or young people you are required to take a proactive approach and integrate child protection standards and safeguarding into all planning and working practices to ensure both safety and well- being of children and young people and the sustainability of your services and programmes.
+If you provide services for children and families you are required to take a proactive approach and integrate child protection standards and safeguarding into all planning and working practices to ensure both safety and well- being of children and young people and the sustainability of your services and programmes.
 Your trustees or management committee also have significant responsibility for ensuring that your organisation is legally compliant, that staff and volunteers are safely recruited, and that any concerns are reported immediately.

-Click on the link below to download our Child and Adult Safeguarding Resource.
+Click on the link below to download the Richmond CVS Child Safeguarding Resource: